juicedata/juicefs/docs/en/security/encrypt.md

 ### Performance

 TLS, HTTPS, and AES-256 are implemented very efficiently in modern CPUs.
 Therefore, enabling encryption does not have a significant impact on file system performance.
-Note that RSA algorithms are relatively slow, especially in the decryption process.
-Additionally, it is recommended to use 2048-bit RSA keys for storage encryption, and using 4096-bit keys may have a significant impact on reading performance.
+Because of the relatively low performance of RSA algorithm, it is recommended to use 2048-bit RSA keys for storage encryption, and using 4096-bit keys may have a significant impact on reading performance.